Pedestrians often become unknowing (and physically unprotected) targets of negligent or reckless behavior by drivers.

 The law regarding liability in this type of accident and others involving pedestrians is complex.
 While most people may assume that these accidents are the fault of drivers, the pedestrian may be partially or totally at fault, especially in cases of jaywalking.
 Jaywalking is defined differently and encompasses different offenses depending on the jurisdiction.

 If the pedestrian fails to obey state and local traffic laws and exercises unsafe behavior when crossing or walking on a road, he or she may be at fault.
-While this is the general rule, accident attorney Henry Queener explains that that is not always the case.
-In Tennessee, “if the motorist is under the influence of alcohol or drugs, he/she will likely be found liable, even if the pedestrian is jaywalking.”
+While this is the general rule, accident attorneys Langer & Langer explains that that is not always the case.
+In a blog post, the firm explains that ” Indiana is a modified comparative fault state.
+If an accident victim is found to be at least 50 percent at fault, he or she would be unable to recover compensation for damages..”
 Specific laws and their implications vary by state and jurisdiction.

 Regardless of who is ultimately at fault, motorists are prohibited by the law to leave the scene of an accident.
 Drivers who leave the scene may be charged with offenses ranging from misdemeanors to felonies depending on the circumstances of the incident and the damage and injury inflicted.